Masoud-z/You-Dont-Know-JS-summary/scope-closures/ch1-summary.md

 - If you place a variable declaration inside a function, the compiler handles this declaration as it’s parsing the function, and associates that declaration with the function’s scope.

-- If a variable is block-scope declared (let / const), then it’s associated with the nearest enclosing { .. } block, rather than its enclosing function (as with var).
+- If a variable is block-scope declared (`let` / `const`), then it’s associated with the nearest enclosing `{ .. }` block, rather than its enclosing function (as with `var`).

+Furthermore, a reference (target or source role) for a variable must be resolved as coming from one of the scopes that are lexically available to it;

 <br>